ImNoahDev/MacPad-Keyboard/README.md

 The MacPad is a full sized keyboard designed for use with a Mac.
 The keyboard has 2 rotary encoders and a single fader for custom controls.
 The keyboard is designed to be used with QMK,

-Itc an use any Alps or Cherry MX switches with optional through hole LEDs for backlighting.
+It can use any Alps or Cherry MX switches with optional through hole LEDs for backlighting.

 ![MacPad.png](/MacPad.png)